 If a sinus lift was done, refrain from nose blowing for 2 weeks after surgery.
 Use a decongestant/antihistamine (such as Claritin D) as needed for any nasal congestion.

 Following your surgery you will notice a small shiny button protruding through the gum tissue.
 This button is your implant healing abutment.
 In some cases, swelling may cover the healing abutment for a few weeks until the swelling subsides.
 The healing abutment is a temporary part of your implant and will hold the gum tissue back from the implant until your dentist is ready to place the final crown.
 It should be cleaned daily with your toothbrush and the Peridex mouthwash.
 The healing abutment is only tightened to light finger pressure and may, on occasion, come loose or even fall out during the healing period.
 If this occurs please call the office (Rockford Office Phone Number 815-261-1739) and it will be tightened or replaced.
 Loosening or loss of the healing abutment will not damage the implant if it is addressed promptly.
 Failure to inform your surgeon of a loose abutment could cause infection or even loss of the implant if ignored.

-You may experience a slight feeling of weakness or chills during the first 24 hours.
-It is also possible to run a low-grade fever.
-If this persists for more than 24 hours, please call the office.
+You may experience a slight feeling of weakness or chills during the first 24 to 72 hours.
+If this persists for more than 72 hours, please call the office.
 Get plenty of rest this week and do not over exert yourself.